mozilla-l10n/documentation/products/firefox_desktop/adding_nightly.md

 ...
 ```

-Identify the `locales` section, and add the new locale code between parenthesis, followed by a comma.
+Identify the `locales` section, and add the new locale code between double quotes, followed by a comma.
 As before, you can use Atom to make sure the list is in alphabetical order (make sure to select only the lines with actual locale codes before pressing `F5`).

 After you’ve finished editing the files, check the status of the repository, and the diff.